YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Parameter passing is optional on DO commands.

-Parameter passing uses two argument lists: the actuallist that specifies the parameters that M passes to an invoked routine, and the formalist that specifies the local variables to receive or associate with the parameters.
+Parameter passing uses two argument lists: the actuallist that specifies the parameters that M passes to an invoked routine, and the formallist that specifies the local variables to receive or associate with the parameters.

 ++++++++++++++
 Actuallists